Operational Resilience

 Organizations estimated completion rate for key milestones DORA

-Operational Resilience Testing: 60% have established testing frameworks, but only 40% conduct advanced testing at recommended frequencies.
+Operational Resilience Testing: 60% already have a test framework in place, yet, only 40% are performing advanced testing at the right frequencies.

 Information Sharing: Only 50% of firms utilize established mechanisms effectively to enhance collective defense.